ethanlee515/Hamiltonian-simulation-formalization/README.md

 Another goal of this project is to implement and prove facts about Hamiltonian compilation.
 Given some universal gate set `G` and a Hamiltonian `H`, this involves constructing a program `P : list G` such that `P` and `H` have the same effect on a quantum state.
 If time permits, we may attempt to compile the Hamiltonian into a popular quantum programming language such as [OpenQASM](https://github.com/Qiskit/openqasm), so that it can be run on a simulator or a real quantum computer.
-This simply involves printing out the list of gates in the right syntax and [has been done](https://github.com/inQWIRE/SQIR/tree/main/examples/shor) for Shor's algorithm for factoring integers.
+This involves printing out the list of gates in the right syntax and [has been done](https://github.com/inQWIRE/SQIR/tree/main/examples/shor) for Shor's algorithm for integer factorization.
 <!-- Ethan: How about the correctness of compilation?
 Has the formal semantics of qasm been defined anywhere? -->

 The method of compilation will be via *trotterization*.
 Trotterization decomposes the unitary induced by a Hamiltonian into a product of local terms.